-Compressor or Refrigerant dehumidifiers can not really reach below 45% Relative humidity.
-A Desiccant or Absorption dehumidifier can reach to around 25% giving a lower vapor pressure to gradually dry.
-There is always a degree of heat energy but more can be added.
+Compressor or refrigerant dehumidifiers, which work by absorbing water vapour from the air, are not effective below 45% relative humidity (RH).
+A desiccant, or absorption, dehumidifier continues to work to around 25% RH, drying more gradually at the lower vapour pressure.
+There is always a degree of heat energy involved, but more can be added.

-Adding heat will excite the water molecules to the surface faster.
-Some traditional lumber dryers for instance use compressor dehumidifiers and heating elements in order to get a lower relative humidity and therefore lower vapor pressure.
+Adding heat will excite the water molecules and make them travel to the surface faster.
+Some traditional lumber dryers use compressor dehumidifiers and heating elements in order to get a lower relative humidity and therefore lower vapour pressure.

-Using too much heat or drying too quickly, may mean the timber or a wall becomes “case-hardened”.
-The very outer skin becomes impervious to the flow of moisture through it.
-In woods sometimes this can not be reversed.
-In walls time to allow the plaster to “relax” may be needed simply by removing heat or dehumidification.
+Using too much heat or drying too quickly may mean the timber or a wall becomes “case-hardened”, meaning the outer skin becomes impervious to the flow of moisture through it.
+In wood this can sometimes not be reversed, but when dealing with masonry, removing heat or dehumidification can allow the plaster to “relax” so that drying can be re-started.

 Build yourself a drying cabinet and put a dehumidifier inside.
-Then fill a bucket or tray of water, switch on the dehumidifier and observe.
-What probably you think should happen in fact does not.
+Then fill a pail or tray with water, switch on the dehumidifier and observe.
+What you probably expect should happen does not, in fact, occur.

 The water should disappear quickly right?

-For sure the pale of water test is logical and simple way to show the performance of a dehumidifier in a tight space but it doesn’t work as expected.
+The pail of water test seems like a logical and simple way to show the performance of a dehumidifier in a tight space, but it doesn’t work as expected.

-The same example was demonstrated by an experienced restoration guy in the industry for over 30 years who said, “I’ve put a refrigerant dehumidifier in a bathroom of a flooded house.
-In the bathroom was a bathtub of water filled.
+The same example was demonstrated by an experienced restoration figure who had been in the industry for more than 30 years and said: “I’ve put a refrigerant dehumidifier in a bathroom of a flooded house.
+The bathtub was full of water.
 I managed to dry the whole house in time but the bath tub was still full of water”.
-When I asked him why this was he said simply, “No idea.”.
+When asked why this was, he said simply: “No idea”.

-The first obvious reason is the surface area of the pale of water compared to the surface area of say a room or house to the surface of the pale in the comparative test is far different.
-Moisture in the walls, ceilings and floor of a home provide a far bigger surface area than the surface area of a bucket.
+The most obvious reason is the much greater surface area of the pail of water compared to the surface area of a room or a house .
+Moisture in the walls, ceilings and floor of a home provides a far bigger surface area from which the molecules can escape than does the surface area of a bucket.

-In theory, the more humid the air immediately above the water is, the longer it will take to evaporate because if the air above the surface is already filled with water in the form of vapor & it cannot accommodate as much vapor.
-This is the vapor pressure.
+The more humid the air is immediately above the water, the longer it will take to evaporate.
+That’s because if the air above the surface is already filled with water in the form of vapour it is unable to hold any more.
+This is what we mean by vapour pressure.

 The rate of drying should be inversely proportional to the relative humidity of the air above the water.
-If you can reach a very low relative humidity with one dehumidifier it should dry faster than a dehumidifier that can only reach relatively higher level of humidity taking temperature out of the equation.
-Simply, at the same temperature,
+If you can reach a very low relative humidity with one dehumidifier it should dry faster than a dehumidifier that can only reach a relatively higher level of humidity at the same temperature,

-if air has a relative humidity (RH) of only 10% in the air above the water in the pale it should dry much faster if the air above the pale of water is at say 50% humidity.
+If he air above the water in the pail has a relative humidity (RH) of only 10%, it should dry much faster than if the air above the pail is at, say, 50% RH.

-In normal circumstances far lower humidity levels are possible with Ecor Pro desiccant dehumidifiers than refrigerant dehumidifiers so should always dry faster if that were the only factor.
+In normal circumstances Ecor Pro desiccant dehumidifiers can reach far lower humidity levels than refrigerant dehumidifiers and so should always dry faster if that is the only variable.